mitsei/CLIx_Unplatform_obsolete/README.md

 ### API notes
+unplatform's API is build on django rest framework, which means each endpoint is self describing at each url.
+When POSTing, the only header that currently must be set is content-type: application/json.

+Currently the following models are implemented:

+* UUID: /api/uuids/
+UUIDs are the primary piece of data for tying together session data across all other models.
+There is no need to post any data to this endpoint because when data is posted to the other endpoints, a get_or_create action is performed on this table.

+* Fingerprints: /api/fingerprints/
+Fingerprints are automatically generated device environment data, including browser information, network information, and screen resolution. unplatform captures and reports all of this data automatically, so there is also no need to post data to this endpoint.

+* AppData: /api/appdata/
+AppData is where all tool and application data is reported.
+It accepts the follow data:

+    session_id (required, get it from the browser session_uuid cookie) app_name (required, length < 32, name of the app) event_type (required, length < 32, name of the type of event) params (parameters of the event_type)

+* Users
+Users stores anonymous information about the users that initiate a session.
+This information is generated automatically by unplatform so there is no need to post data to this endpoint.

+* Configuration: /api/configuration/

 * The last entry set on /school/ is the entry used for reporting school data
 * session_uuid cookie /     -session timeout after 15 minutes of idle time
     -when the home button or finish buttons are clicked